meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 2. **Descriptive text** for each map and piece of media;
 3. Your four **maps**;
 4. **Media** (Created by visiting the Park)
-    a.
-One embedded video
+    1. One embedded video
-    b.
-At least one embedded image
+    2. At least one embedded image
 5. **References** for the data, images and video if necessary.

 ### SUBMITTING